Black Friday Nintendo Switch bundle will be available on Nov. 22

-When deal season comes around the Nintendo Switch is always at the front of everyone's wishlist.
-Nintendo has struggled hard to maintain inventory through 2020, but the console has been sold out for months at a time.
+When deal season comes around, the Nintendo Switch is always at the top of everyone's wish list.
+Nintendo has struggled mightily to maintain inventory through 2020, and the console has been sold out for months at a time.

-As we head into Black Friday 2020, there's a ray of sunshine for Switch fans: a Nintendo Switch bundle that includes Mario Kart 8 Deluxe and a three-month Switch Online Membership, all for the regular price of $300.
+As we head into the holiday season and people start searching for a good Black Friday 2020deal, there's a ray of sunshine for Switch fans: a Nintendo Switch bundle that includes Mario Kart 8 Deluxe and a three-month Switch Online Membership, all for the regular price of $300.

 This is an especially sweet sale, because Switch deals have been virtually nonexistent through 2020, and this bundle gives you $68 in freebies: Mario Kart 8 Deluxe, a $60 value, plus $8 of Switch Online, which lets you play online with friends and family.
-So even if you're brand-new to the Switch, you can jump into a Kart race right out of the box.
+So even if you're brand-new to the Switch, you can grab a Joy-Con controller and jump into a Kart race right out of the box.
+Then, because much of the Switch library is digital, you can download a digital version of any game your heart desires.

 And if you're in a hurry for a regular Nintendo Switch, keep scrolling.
 We've got a list of all the major retailers where you can try to snag a console.
 In many cases these consoles are popping in and out of stock like soap bubbles bursting in the bath.
 We'll continue to update this story as inventory changes.